-Claudette Carter specializes in conducting free home Bible lessons where she teaches others how to love God and your fellow man like Jesus.
+Claudette Carter is a writer that conducts free home Bible studies that teaches others how to love God and your fellow man like Jesus.

 Normal Families Throughout the World Struggle With Mental Illness